awslabs/multi-agent-orchestrator/docs/src/content/docs/general/faq.md

 ---

-##### Can logging be customized in the Multi-Agent Orchestrator?
+##### Can logging be customized in the Agent Squad?

 Yes, logging can be fully customized.
 While the orchestrator uses `console.log` by default, you can provide your own logger when initializing the orchestrator.

-For detailed instructions on customizing logging, see our [Logging documentation](/multi-agent-orchestrator/advanced-features/logging).
+For detailed instructions on customizing logging, see our [Logging documentation](/agent-squad/advanced-features/logging).

 ##### For a user intent, is there the possibility to execute multiple processing (so like multiple agents)?

 The current built-in agents are designed to execute a single task.
 However, you can easily create your own agent that handles multiple processing steps.

 To do this:

-- [Create a custom agent](/multi-agent-orchestrator/agents/custom-agents) by following our guide on creating custom agents.
+- [Create a custom agent](/agent-squad/agents/custom-agents) by following our guide on creating custom agents.
 - In the `processRequest` method of your custom agent, implement your desired logic for multiple processing steps.
 - Add your new agent to the orchestrator.